pyiron/pyiron_atomistics/docs/faq.md

 pyiron is the combination of **py** + **iron** connecting Python, the programming language with iron as pyiron was initially developed at the Max Planck Institut für Eisenforschung (iron research).

-## Which output quantities are stored in pyiron?
+## Which output quantities are stored in pyiron_atomistis?
 Generic

 | tag                 | dimension                                   | description                                                                 |   VASP    | SPHInX  | LAMMPS |